Introduction to Using PxPlus

 Graphical User Interfaces

-In PxPlus, the reusable GUI tools (menus, buttons, toolbars, check buttons, text entry boxes, and so on) are referred to as graphical controls.
+In PxPlus, the reusable graphical user interface tools (menus, toolbars, buttons, text entry boxes, etc.) are referred to as graphical controls.
 To respond to user input, a program needs to lay out various controls within the application window and set functions to be called when the user performs actions, such as selecting a menu item or clicking on a button.

 Concepts and Terminology

-This table lists the terms that are used in the context of PxPlus GUI development:
+This table lists the terms that are used in the context of PxPlus graphical user interface development:

 Term